Davidvandijcke/DiSCos/README.md

 quantile functions in a Distributional Synthetic Controls (DiSco) setting, following the method proposed in Gunsilius (2023).

-**warning** This package is currently under developed.
+**Warning** This package is currently under development.
 A first version will be released soon.

 ## Getting Started